Articles

 • Get plenty of rest to allow your body to heal

-• Ensure you have a healthy diet - nutrients aid the healing process
+• Ensure you have a healthy diet and stay hydrated - nutrients aid the healing process

 Treatments mentioned in this article